prlambert/prlambert.github.com/podcasts.md

 * [Internet History Podcast](http://www.internethistorypodcast.com/)
 * [Hardcore History](https://www.dancarlin.com/hardcore-history-series/)

-Hardcore History is absolutely phenomenal, Dan Carlin is in a league of his own.
+Hardcore History is phenomenal, Dan Carlin is in a league of his own.
 Econtalk is the most intellectually stimulating.
 Acquired was the biggest influence on a podcast I'm currently working on with [Aakash Sahney](https://twitter.com/aakashsahney?lang=en) (tentatively called "Product Post-Mortem").

 **Podcast documentaries I've completed**